-The companies exert control in other areas.
+The companies throw their weight around in other areas.
 Elevator reps consult directly with the architect to provide the elevator specifications.
 These instructions stipulate what product should be ordered and how it should be installed.
 The companies can also have sway over project timelines by dictating specific deadlines to the contractor.

 “The good thing about it is that the elevator people are great at what they do,” Singleton says.
 “It’s a fine product; it’s just, these are your options.”